rapidsai/dask-cuda/docs/source/ucx.rst

 Workers
 """""""

-All the relevant Dask configuration options for UCX have analogous parameters in ``dask-cuda-worker``; see :doc:`Worker <worker>` for a complete list of these options.
+All the relevant Dask configuration options for UCX have analogous parameters in ``dask-cuda-worker``; see the :doc:`API reference <api>` for a complete list of these options.

 To start workers with all supported transports and a 1 gigabyte RMM pool: